environmental-bioinformatics-master/2023-HW3-Snakemake/README.md

 salmon index -t YOUR TRANSCRIPTOME -i SALMON_INDEX_DIRECTORY -k 25
 ```

-Where `-t` indicates the path to your transcriptome fasta file and `-i` is the name of the index *directory* that will be created.
+Where `-t` indicates the path to your transcriptome fasta file (this is one of the files you symbolically linked, `S_debilis_eye_assembly_clean.fasta`) and `-i` is the name of the index *directory* that will be created.
 Often, programs don't create a single file and it is easier to track a whole directory.
 For that, you can use the call `directory()` command (see the value of `SALMON_INDEX`).

 For this rule, I have provided the appropriate input and output values.